PhPlam/tegrom/README.md

-# neoscripts
+# Analysis Tool for Temporal Graphs in Neo4j

-Project Repository for Python scripts used to build Neo4j analysis tool.
+Project Repository for analysis tool working on temporal graphs.

 Owner: Philipp Plamper
-Date: 07. october 2021
+Date: 08. october 2021

-## suggestion
+## Suggestion

-Look at first in the "requirements" directory if you haven't done any setup yet.
+Check the requirements if you haven't done any setup yet.

-## graph model
+## Graph Model

 ![graph_model](https://user-images.githubusercontent.com/91727135/136388385-4afd30e2-959a-440e-b875-15d8ca35a7a3.png)